Semicolons – Correct Use, Rules & Practice Sheet

 4. They got a new dog it’s very friendly and playful.

-5. My favourite foods are pizza, burgers, and fries.
+5. My favorite foods are pizza, burgers, and fries.

-6. The concert was cancelled there was a severe weather warning.
+6. The concert was canceled there was a severe weather warning.

 7. She wanted to go to the beach, he wanted to stay home.